CUASAS/pixel-gantry-control/Gantry/gScript Application/gScript Documentation.md

   - `dest`: Writable location for the result of the inversion
   - `arg1`: Readable location for the first input to the inversion.

+#### `COMPOSE`

+Composes two rotations together.
+Returns the rotation that is the result of rotation `a` followed by rotation `b`.

+*Format:* `COMPOSE out a b`

+  - `dest`: Writable location to store the result of the composition
+  - `a`: Readable location for the first rotation
+  - `b`: Readable location for the second rotation

+#### `QUAT2EULER`

+Converts a rotation from quaternion representation to euler angle representation.
+The semantics of the angles are described [here](https://en.wikipedia.org/wiki/Conversion_between_quaternions_and_Euler_angles#Euler_angles_to_quaternion_conversion).

+*Format:* `QUAT2EULER yaw pitch roll quat`

+  - `yaw`: Writable location to store the yaw (psi) of the rotation
+  - `pitch`: Writable location to store the yaw (theta) of the rotation
+  - `roll`: Writable location to store the yaw (phi) of the rotation
+  - `quat`: Readable location for the input quaternion.

+#### `EULER2QUAT`

+Converts a rotation from euler angle representation to quaternion representation.
+The semantics of the angles are described [here](https://en.wikipedia.org/wiki/Conversion_between_quaternions_and_Euler_angles#Euler_angles_to_quaternion_conversion).

+*Format:* `EULER2QUAT quat yaw pitch roll`

+  - `quat`: Writable location for the output quaternion.
+  - `yaw`: Readable location to access the yaw (psi) of the rotation
+  - `pitch`: Readable location to access the yaw (theta) of the rotation
+  - `roll`: Readable location to access the yaw (phi) of the rotation

+#### `TRANSFORMG2L`

+Applies a coordinate tranformation to convert a global (ie gantry) coordinate to a local coordinate.
+The transformation is described by the offset and rotation between the gantry's coordinate system and the local coordinate system.

+*Format:* `TRANSFORMG2L local global offset rotation`

+  - `local`: Writable location for the local coordinate
+  - `global`: Readable location for the global coordinate
+  - `offset`: Readable location for the coordinate transform offset
+  - `rotation`: Readable location for the coordinate transform rotation

+#### `TRANSFORML2G`

+Applies a coordinate tranformation to convert a local coordinate to a global (ie gantry) coordinate.
+The transformation is described by the offset and rotation between the gantry's coordinate system and the local coordinate system.

+*Format:* `TRANSFORMG2L local global offset rotation`

+  - `local`: Writable location for the local coordinate
+  - `global`: Readable location for the global coordinate
+  - `offset`: Readable location for the coordinate transform offset
+  - `rotation`: Readable location for the coordinate transform rotation

 #### `INC`

 Increments the first, the `x`, field in `arg1` by 1 and stores the result in `dest`.